How Good Is a Cat’s Memory?

 It refers to cats’ ability to remember specific events or episodes that have occurred in the past.
 For example, this memory allows them to recall past experiences, such as a traumatic event or a delightful play session.

-Episodic memory helps many cats to predict future events and adapt their behavior accordingly.
+Episodic memory helps many cats to predict future events and adapt their behaviour accordingly.
 For example, a cat that has previously experienced a negative interaction with a particular individual may use episodic memory to avoid that person.

 Factors Affecting Cats Memory